|

 was voted #7 on the top 50 Songs of all time.
 Olomana

-was recently awarded a Lifetime Achievement Award by The Hawai’i Academy of
+was awarded a Lifetime Achievement Award by The Hawai’i Academy of

 Jerry is perhaps most honored by his Moe Keale;